The Layoff Lady

 Professional Network

-I started using LinkedIn seriously in 2006.
+I started using LinkedIn seriously in 2006, shortly after I started a new job.
 Since then, I’ve connected with coworkers, members of professional development organizations, colleagues with whom I’ve interacted, and pretty much anyone who I encountered and found interesting.
-I stay active on social media sharing useful content and attend industry meetings on a regular basis.
-Having this robust professional network and assisting individuals in my network when they are job searching or exploring new fields of interest, has helped me immensely.
+I stay active on social media, share useful content, and attend industry meetings on a regular basis.
+Having this robust professional network and assisting individuals in my network when they are job searching or exploring new fields of interest has helped me immensely.

 Strong Qualifications

-I’m at the point in my career where I know what jobs interest me.
-I have good formal education, recent job titles that are well aligned with roles for which I’m applying, and I’ve stayed current on the industry.
-While having someone refer me for a position helps, I know I still need to be a well-qualified candidate.
-Those qualifications are what helps me get from a courtesy phone interview to being considered a viable candidate for an open role.
+During this job search, I was also clear on the roles that interested me.
+I also had relevant degrees, recent job titles well aligned with the roles I was applying for, and current industry knowledge.
+While having someone refer me for a position definitely helps, I also knew I still needed to be a well-qualified candidate.
+Those qualifications helped me get from a courtesy phone interview to being considered a viable candidate for an open role.

 Pure Dumb Luck

-There is a certain amount of planetary alignment that happens whenever something good manages to actually happen.
-In this case, a company in a field that interests me (software) had an opening for which I was qualified, and I had a former coworker who was willing to refer me for the position.
-The quotes “The harder I work, the luckier I get” comes to mind as does “luck is preparation meeting opportunity.”
+There is a certain amount of planetary alignment that happens whenever something good manages to happen.
+In this case, a company in a field that interests me (software) had an opening for which I was qualified, and I had a former coworker willing to refer me for the position.
+The quote “The harder I work, the luckier I get” comes to mind, as does “luck is preparation meeting opportunity.”
 Sometimes, timing is everything.

 0 Comments